Upper School Clubs

 Pre-Med Club*

 The Pre-Med Club helps students focus on the process of becoming a professional in the medical field.
-The Club provides opportunities for students to hear from and shadow medical professionals, attend medical workshops, and participate in community healthcare outreaches.
-Club dues are $25, and students are required to complete ten service hours during each year of club membership.
+The Club offers students opportunities to hear from shadow medical professionals, attend medical workshops, and participate in community healthcare outreach events.
+Club dues are $40.00, and students are required to complete 10 service hours each year during their membership.

 Quill and Scroll*